frek666/Brutalism/Web design/Brutalism in Web design.md

 ---

 ### **Final Thoughts**

 Brutalism is a **bold, concise, and cost-effective** style.
 It’s not for everyone, but where it fits, it makes a powerful impression.

-If your brand values **directness, functionality, and a rebellious spirit**—it’s worth a try!
+If your brand values **directness, functionality, and a rebellious spirit**.

 ---

+###  Examples of brutal websites
+[PART Architects.](https://www.umi-cms.ru/go-out.php?url=http://part.archi/) Website of architects for architects.
+The site immediately makes it clear from the main page that this web resource is made in the style of brutalism.

+[PW-Magazine.](https://www.umi-cms.ru/go-out.php?url=https://www.pw-magazine.com/) A magazine that combines modernity and conservative principles of brutalism.

+[Typical Organization.](https://www.umi-cms.ru/go-out.php?url=https://www.typical-organization.com/) The site is styled like a list, ordered by dates.
+The colors used are mainly black and white.
+The site is concise and devoid of distracting details.

+[Stedelijk Museum website.](https://www.umi-cms.ru/go-out.php?url=https://www.stedelijk.nl/en ) A web resource of the Amsterdam Museum of Modern Art, made in a brutal style.
+Large letters, classic colors, strict horizontal lines.